llwg/trip1/japan.md

 Soon i was ready to go to sleep. it was very cold . information says that u can borrow blankets free at an station, but i went the station and couldnt see any. unfortunate!. i was cold. i thought about going to front and asking but i was done , i had had Enough interaction. but i think it was on my way back from trying and successfully using the Free Drink Machine at the front which dispenses a little paper cup and drink inside it, i passed by the station again and noticed that the towels were at the station . i had simply not seen them bc it was dark. so i got two blankets (they werent that big). and then i go to sleep. oh also i brushed teeth before sleeping in the bathroom.

-even with two blankets the aircondition was literally blowing onto me so i was still a bit chilly. also even though i was staying on the nonsmoking floor , the entire place smelled vaguely of smoke. and my towel that was drying on a hanger smelled like cigarettes in the morning.
+even with two blankets the aircondition was literally blowing Onto me so i was still a bit chilly. also even though i was staying on the nonsmoking floor , the entire place smelled vaguely of smoke. and my towel that was drying on a hanger smelled like cigarettes in the morning.
 END OF DAY 1

 ![here is approx where i went in shinjuku on day 1.](pics/japan-1-2.png)